‘Tenet’ to open internationally first, in US a week later

 NEW YORK (AP) — In the latest plan for Hollywood’s hopeful return to moviegoing during the pandemic, Warner Bros. will release Christopher Nolan’s “Tenet” in an unprecedented fashion, opening it internationally first on Aug.
 26, with a U.S. release in select cities to follow over Labor Day weekend.

 Warner Bros. on Monday said “Tenet” will arrive in more than 70 countries on Wednesday, Aug.
 26, including Japan, Russia, much of Europe, Australia and Canada.
-The $200 million thriller will open in the U.S. a week later on Wednesday, Sept.
-2.
+The $200 million thriller will open in the U.S. about a week later on Thursday, Sept.
+3.

 The staggered release will be tailored to outbreaks of COVID-19.
 Instead of the usual global launch of a summer blockbuster, “Tenet” will make its way through theaters as they are open.
 The film, originally set for release July 17, has already had its premiere postponed several times.
 Each time, spikes in cases through the U.S. has forced the studio to remake its plans.